 The refrigerator section features two humidity-controlled crisper drawers, a full-width deli drawer with adjustable temperature, adjustable door bins with gallon storage, a Quick Space shelf that allows for storing tall items, and adjustable spill-proof shelves.
 Since this model has an in-door icemaker with integrated bins, you get more space in your fresh food section.
 With these features, you can definitely make the most out of your refrigerator space!
 The freezer section features two storage baskets.

 Next up: the side-by-side model.
-The GE GSS25GSHSS offers similar exterior dimensions but a slightly smaller capacity at 25.3 cubic feet.
+The GE GSS25IYNFS offers similar exterior dimensions but a slightly smaller capacity at 25.1 cubic feet.
 Like the French door model, it comes with an exterior dispenser and LED lighting, although the dispenser isn't quite as sleek.
 You also get electronic touch temperature controls.
-The refrigerator section is 16.07 cubic feet, while the freezer is 9.25 cubic feet.
+The refrigerator section is 16.23 cubic feet, while the freezer is 8.91 cubic feet.

 The refrigerator section features adjustable spill-proof glass shelves with an integrated shelf support system for extra stability and multi-level drawers, and you can adjust the humidity for the middle drawer.
-You also get adjustable door bins on both the fresh food and freezer sections.
-The Arctica icemaker in the freezer section is an extra-large model that produces plenty of ice.
+You also get adjustable door bins.

-This model also comes in different colors - it's available in stainless steel or fingerprint resistant slate at $1,599 and in black or white at $1,399.
+This model comes in 5 different colors - it's available in fingerprint resistant stainless steel or fingerprint resistant slate at $1,898 and in black or white at $1,698.
+It's also available in fingerprint resistant black slate at $1,998.

 Although it's hard to compare them exactly because the styles are so different, here are the features that these models share: